curityio/nginx_oauth_proxy_module/README.md

 >
 > **Context**: `location`

-The module can be configured but temporarily disabled for one or more locations.\
+The module is disabled by default but can be enabled for paths you choose.
-If set to `on` then all following configuration settings are strictly validated.

 #### oauth_proxy_allow_tokens